xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

 }
 ```

-If running inside a Docker container, it needs a Dockerfile:
+If running inside a Docker container, it needs a Dockerfile like this:

 ```dockerfile
 FROM golang:1.20.5-alpine3.18